 Recovery From a Home Warranty

 What if the damaged fence is one you share with a neighbor?
-Generally, in California if the fence encloses the yards of both you and your neighbor, then each of you must share maintenance and repair costs for the common fence.
-If your neighbor refuses to pay his or share, you can sue for a proportionate share of the maintenance or repair costs.
+In California, if the fence encloses the yards of both you and your neighbor, then each of you must share maintenance and repair costs for the common fence.
+If your neighbor refuses to pay his or her share, you can sue for a proportionate share of the maintenance or repair costs.
 Depending on the amount you seek to recover, you could sue in small claims court.
 (In California, the small claims court limit is $7,500 for lawsuits brought by an individual.)

-However, if the fence does not enclose your neighbors yard (that is, your neighbor does not have a rear or other side yard fence), then a court might find that the fence doesnt benefit the neighbor, and may not require the neighbor to share in the cost of fence repairs or replacement.
-If you do repair or rebuild the common fence, and the neighbor later encloses his yard, at that point you could seek reimbursement for the cost of the previous fence repairs.
+However, if the fence does not enclose your neighbor's yard (that is, your neighbor does not have a rear or other side yard fence), then a court might find that the fence doesn't benefit the neighbor, and may not require the neighbor to share in the cost of fence repairs or replacement.
+If you do repair or rebuild the common fence, and the neighbor later encloses his or her yard, you could then seek reimbursement for the cost of the previous fence repairs.

 by: Steven Mehlman of the Mehlman Law Group in Walnut Creek, California.
 Mr. Mehlman's legal practice includes real estate law, including property damage, construction defects, seller nondisclosure, and neighbor disputes.